SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "How'd it turn out?"
 Rainbow asked.

-Pinkie took a closer look at Rainbow's pancake, "it definitely is a beginner pancake, but a good beginner pancake at that."
+Pinkie took a closer look at Rainbow's pancake.
+"It definitely is a beginner pancake, but a good beginner pancake at that."

 "Cool," Rainbow said.